leobcn/godi-code/README.md

 requires that the development server be restarted.

 ### first
-The test for this branch can then be run with `go test -v`.
+Checkout the branch with `git checkout first`.
+Run the test so `go test -v`.

 ### di
+The branch `di` has two tests, e2e, int.
+To run

+- `git checkout di`.
-The branch `di` has two tests, e2e, int and can be run with `go test -v -tags=e2e` # end-to-end, requires development server to be started `go test -v -tags=int` # no need for development server
+- `go test -v -tags=e2e` # end-to-end, requires development server to be started
+- `go test -v -tags=int` # no need for development server